 We don’t have a problem with value resorts.
 Some people have issues with the size of the rooms and the fact that it’s on the lower end when it comes to classy decorations.
 The rooms are smaller and the beds are doubles.
 The resorts are usually very large, and there is only one bus stop for the resort.
 You stand in a line to wait on the bus and it isn’t shaded at all.
 However, the rooms are clean, and Disney goes above and beyond with their theming of each resort.
 Disney does stick to the bare minimum in the rooms.
 You can pay an extra $10 a night and get a preferred location.
 This means you will have a room right next to the food court….worth every extra little penny you pay.
 Walking to the very back of the resort from the busses after walking around the parks all day is killer.
 At the end of the day, when the park closes, the crowds in line to get on the bus at the All Stars and Pop Century are SO very long because the resorts are so big!
 These are cheaper, so you have to decide if it’s worth saving the money for you.
 Sometimes it is for us, and sometimes it isn’t.
 If it’s just a weekend trip for us, we’ll save a few bucks and stay at a value.

-The value resorts include the All Star Movies, All Star Sports, All Star Music, Pop Century, and Disney’s Animation Resort.
-I have stayed in all of these except for the Animation resort because it just opened May 2012.
+The value resorts include the All Star Movies, All Star Sports, All Star Music, Pop Century, and Disney’s Art of Animation Resort.
+I have stayed in all of these.

 All Star Movies – This was a hit with the kids.
 There are huge replicas of different movie characters throughout the hotel.

 All Star Sports- We haven’t stayed here as a family.
-I stayed here with my parents.
+I stayed here with my parents growing up.
 It has a sports theme and is the choice resort for school athletic teams and cheerleading camps.
 This resort isn’t my favorite.

-Pop Century – I like this one because it is apart from the other values.
-Sometimes the All Star’s share busses between resorts, so it can get crowded.
+Pop Century – This is the 2nd newest of the values.
 Pop is close to the Animation resort, but has it’s own bus.
 It has theming from different decades starting with the 50′s I think.
 The food court in the Pop Century is my favorite food court of all the values.
 I got salmon and green beans one night.
 Jeb got chicken parmesan.
 These counted as quick service!

 There are 4 different moderate resorts.
 Coronado Springs (southwestern), Port Orleans Riverside (plantation style), Port Orleans French Quarter (New Orleans), and Caribbean Beach (Caribbean islands).
 I have stayed in all of these except for Port Orleans Riverside.

 The moderates are a step above the values.
-The rooms are nicer, and the hotel itself is decorated more elaborately.
+The rooms are nicer, and the hotel itself is decorated more elaborately (with exception of the Art of Animation…I think it’s better than a lot of the moderates on theming).
 The pools have water slides , and they DO NOT in the values.
 The rooms are also larger.
 There are 2 sinks in the moderates where there is only 1 in the values.
 When waiting on busses you sit under an awning with benches instead of waiting in a line like the values.

 Our favorite moderate resort is the Port Orleans French Quarter.
 It’s a New Orleans Theme.
 It’s on the river.
 It’s pretty quiet.
 There’s a neat grassy area where you can let the kids run wild.
 You can pay a little extra if you want a water view or a king bed.
 It’s the smallest resort on Disney property which means it should be easier to get on the buses and not take as long to pick everyone up.
 There is only one bus stop, and it’s outside the food court.
 I like this because you can fill up your refillable mug on your way to the bus stop and on the way back to your room…but I do have an addiction to diet soda.
 The Disney buses will take you to and from the parks and Downtown Disney.
 They do get crowded towards the end of the day coming home from the parks and early in the mornings going to the parks, so a smaller resort is nice.
 Smaller, also means you can be close to the food court no matter what room your in.
 You can take a boat to Downtown Disney, which is nice too.